Orthotist & Prosthetist

-Employment of orthotists and prosthetists is projected to grow 18 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of orthotists and prosthetists is projected to grow 17 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 Demand for orthotists and prosthetists is projected to rise as the large baby-boom population continues to age.

 Orthotists and prosthetists will be needed because both diabetes and cardiovascular disease, the two leading causes of limb loss, are more common among older people.